cedadev/jasmin-help-hugo-hinode/content/docs/software-on-jasmin/conda-removal.md

 ## Background

-Following a change in the licensing conditions by Anaconda, it is now the case that all users of the Anaconda `defaults` Conda package channel (repository) from organisations of 500 or more employees are potentially liable to pay for usage, even if it is for the purpose of academic research.
+Following a change in the licensing conditions by Anaconda, it is now the case that all users of the Anaconda `defaults` conda package channel (repository) from organisations of 500 or more employees are potentially liable to pay for usage, even if it is for the purpose of academic research.